Hodge-Tate decomposition for non-smooth spaces: Pro- etale topology and -topology

 where $Y^\sharp$ is a perfectoid space (of characteristic $0$) over $K$, and $\iota$ is an isomorphism of perfectoid spaces identifying $Y^\sharp$ as an untilt of $Y$.
 It can be showed that $\Spd(K)$ is in fact a small $v$-sheaf.

-By the tilting correspondence, it can be showed that there is an equivalence between the category $\Pd_K$ of perfectoid spaces over $K$, and the category of perfectoid spaces $Y$ in characteristic $p$ with a structure morphism $Y\ra \Spd(K)$ (See \cite{SW17}, 9.4.4). \end{example}
+By the tilting correspondence, it can be showed that there is an equivalence between the category $\Pd_K$ of perfectoid spaces over $K$, and the category of perfectoid spaces $Y$ in characteristic $p$ with a structure morphism $Y\ra \Spd(K)$ (See \cite[9.4.4]{SW20}). \end{example}

 One of the main reasons we introduce small $v$-sheaves is that it brings both perfectoid spaces and rigid spaces into a single framework.
-More precisely, we have the following fact: \begin{proposition}[\cite{Sch17},15.5; \cite{SW17}, 10.2.4] Let $K$ be a $p$-adic extension of $\Q_p$.
+More precisely, we have the following fact: \begin{proposition}[\cite{Sch17}, 15.5; \cite{SW20}, 10.2.3] Let $K$ be a $p$-adic extension of $\Q_p$ as in Example \ref{until}.
 There is a functor

 such that when $X$ is a perfectoid space over $\Spa(K)$, the small $v$-sheaf $X^\diamond$ coincides with the representable sheaf for the tilt $X^\flat$.

 Moreover, the restriction of this functor to the subcategory of seminormal rigid spaces gives a fully faithful embedding: